Error distributions for random grid approximations of multidimensional stochastic integrals: Application to hedging

 An important application of the results in the previous section is to hedging of financial derivatives.
-Here we treat the simplest Black-Scholes model and only give a brief comment on more complicated problems.
-The limit distribution of the Black-Scholes hedging error for equidistant deterministic grids has been studied in e.g. \cite{BertsimasEtAl} and \cite{HayashiMykland}.
-(We have not been able to follow the proof of Theorem 1.b in \cite{BertsimasEtAl} - specifically we could not understand the use of Lemma 5.1 from \cite{DuffieProtter}.)
+Here we treat the simplest Black--Scholes model and only give a brief comment on more complicated problems.
+The limit distribution of the Black--Scholes hedging error for equidistant deterministic grids has been studied, for example, in \citet{BertsimasEtAl} and \citet{HayashiMykland}.
+[We have not been able to follow the proof of Theorem 1.b in \citet{BertsimasEtAl}; specifically, we could not understand the use of Lemma 5.1 from \citet {DuffieProtter}.]

 We distinguish between \textit{complete} and \textit{incomplete} financial markets.
 In complete markets, all derivatives can be replicated (hedged) perfectly by trading in a self-financing way in the underlying and a money market account.
 The approximation error distribution we analyze is here the total hedging error.
 In an incomplete market, an investor who hedges a contract will still choose a hedging portfolio which is, in some sense, optimal for her purposes.
 In this case, the error we obtain is relative to this optimal hedging portfolio.
-We give now an application of the results in the previous section to hedging in the complete Black-Scholes market.
+We give now an application of the results in the previous section to hedging in the complete Black--Scholes market.

-We assume that a stock $S$ follows the Black-Scholes model.
+We assume that a stock $S$ follows the Black--Scholes model.
 In other words, we model the stock as a geometric Brownian motion, which has the dynamics

-for $\mu, \sigma > 0$, where $B$ is a Brownian motion, and $S(0) = s>0$.
+for $\mu, \sigma> 0$, where $B$ is a Brownian motion, and $S(0) = s>0$.
 Further, we have a risk-free money market account with dynamics

 for $r>0$, where $R(0)=1$.
-It is well known that the price of a so-called \textit{call option} with payoff $\max(S(T) - K, 0)$ at the deterministic terminal time $T$, for some strike price $K$, is at time $t$
+It is well known that the price of a so-called \textit{call option} with payoff $\max(S(T) - K, 0)$ at the deterministic terminal\vadjust{\goodbreak} time $T$, for some strike price $K$, is at time $t$

 where $\Phi$ denotes the standard normal cumulative distribution function and